 Birth stories started coming in after that.
 And coming in.
 And pouring in.
 And flooding in.
 Hundreds and hundreds of birth stories that have been put up on the this site, with, no joke, three years’ worth of birth stories waiting to be sifted through in email.
 And with birth stories comes editing (because, no offense, not everyone is an English major, and January and I are spelling and grammar sticklers), and formatting, and adding photos.
 A time consuming process.
 I know.
 I’ve done all this personally.

 Within the last year, website and Facebook admins have been brought on to assist Birth Without Fear in its unbelievable growth and presence, these admins giving up so much of their own time to help other women receive the support they long and crave and need.
 Sponsors have come on board to show their support for Birth Without Fear.
-January has been sought out to speak regularly at MommyCon events around the country.
-And we are putting on the first ever Birth Without Fear Conference on October 12-13 in Arlington, TX.
+January has been sought out to speak regularly at events around the country.
+And we put on the first ever Birth Without Fear Conference in October 2013 in Arlington, TX.
 That, in and of itself, is no small feat, let me assure you.

 In short, the growth has been astronomical and nothing either of us imagined back in 2010 when a little ol’ Facebook page called Birth Without Fear launched.